-Definitions for omnichannel and related terms vary and often create confusion.
-We believe these definitions provide clarity for those in the marketing and digital worlds.
+Definitions for omnichannel and terms related to omnichannel vary and often create confusion.
+We provide these definitions to aid clarity for those in the marketing and digital worlds.

-Focuses on ways to meet the needs of content consumers, including how content is distributed, managed and overseen.
+Content Strategy.
+Focuses on ways to meet the needs of content consumers, including how content is distributed, managed, and overseen.
 You can learn more about it at Content Strategy Alliance.

 - Strives to provide a collective content experience across all channels